 - Roll the energy balls with your hands to form the shape

-- Transfer energy balls to a ziploc bag and store in the freezer
+- Transfer energy balls to a ziploc bag and store in the fridge for around a week, or the freezer for 2-3 months

 Notes